Mastering the Python GitHub API: A Practical Guide for Developers

 List Repositories

-To list all public repositories of a user, you can send a GET request to the /users/{username}/repos endpoint.
-This returns a JSON array containing all repositories with relevant metadata.
+To list the public repositories of a user, you can send a GET request to the /users/{username}/repos endpoint to retrieve a paginated list.
+By default, it returns a JSON array containing the first 30 repositories.
+Retrieving more requires handling API pagination.

 Here’s an example of listing repositories: